Sylpherius/Sylpherius.github.io/index.md

 *Java* -Java is the first language I learned during my junior year of high school.
 As with Javascript, I am confident that I can learn this language on a deeper level if required.

-*Frameworks* -In terms of frameworks, I have worked with Django, React, and Redux throughout my Truckxi internship.
+*Frameworks* -In terms of frameworks, I have worked with Django, React, and Redux throughout my Truckxi internship, and touched upon Angular through various classes.
 I am more familiar with React and Redux than Django, and I used Django for back-end work and React/Redux for front-end work.

 *C++* -I took taking a class that taught the fundamentals of C++, so I have a proficient understanding of the language.

+*C* -I took a software design class that utilized C. It went into a lot of lower-level topics so I have done a few small projects in class about shell-scripting and signal catching.

-*Linux* -Quite a few of my classes use linux and vm's, so my overall knowledge surrounding the topic is pretty solid.
+*Linux* -Quite a few of my classes use linux and vm's; my overall knowledge surrounding the topic is pretty solid.

+*AWS* -My Project in Databases and Web Applications class revolved around using AWS instances to get an application running.

+*MySQL* -I took a few classes that required database manipulation, and my Project in Databases and Web Applications class utilized this in conjunction with Java Servlets.

+*HTML/CSS* -Many classes touch upon these two topics so I have a solid understanding of how to utilize them and have confidence in quickly learning anything I haven't used before.

 ## Experience (outside school)
 ### *JD.com Internship (June-September, 2018)*